-- Students are able to participate in a group performance activity (i.e., singing, dancing, playing instruments, theatre) as part of their education program curriculum. - Maintain 2 metres physical distancing between participating students, where possible. - Singers and wind instrument musicians should keep 2 metres away from other performers and individuals at all times. - Wind instruments should be equipped with a cover intended to prevent droplet transmission. - o In indoor settings, groups should not sing or play wind instruments for more than 30 minutes at a time, with a 10-minute break afterwards to allow for air exchange in the room. - When performance activities involve singing, all singers, including students in kindergarten through grade 3, are strongly encouraged to wear masks when singing indoors. - As singing is a higher risk activity, students who have an exception to masking can be provided with another musical part (e.g., percussion) or if the child will be singing, they should be alone in a dedicated space or room (e.g., a different classroom, using a virtual video participation option).

-- Students are able to participate in an extracurricular performance activity following the CMOH orders for general youth performance activities.
-For more information about current restrictions, see the webpage for public health actions. - All spectators and attendees must be masked. - It is recommended that at this time, school authorities limit opportunities for spectating at school performance and sporting events to reduce potential exposures to COVID-19, regardless of participation in the Restrictions Exemption Program (REP). - If spectating opportunities are offered, spectators at school-related indoor performance activities held at the school (e.g., Christmas/Holiday concerts, recitals, etc.) are subject to the following restrictions, unless they are participating in the REP: - Spectator attendance at indoor performance activities is limited to 1/3 fire code capacity, and; - Spectators must maintain 2 metres physical distance between households.
-Individuals who live alone may sit with their two designated close contacts. - Extra curricular school spectator events may choose to participate in the REP. Please refer to the REP guidance document for more information. - For greater clarity, activities related to the curriculum are not eligible for REP.
+In-school field trips may also occur.
+All visitors to the school are expected to follow the public health measures that are in place for the school.
+Performance Activity Students are able to participate in a group performance activity (i.e., singing, dancing, playing instruments, theatre) as part of their education program curriculum.
+Maintain 2 metres physical distancing between participating students, where possible.
+Singers and wind instrument musicians should keep 2 metres away from other performers and individuals at all times.
+Wind instruments should be equipped with a cover intended to prevent droplet transmission.
+In indoor settings, groups should not sing or play wind instruments for more than 30 minutes at a time, with a 10-minute break afterwards to allow for air exchange in the room.
+Students are able to participate in an extracurricular performance activity following the CMOH orders for general youth performance activities.
+For more information about current restrictions, see the webpage for public health actions.
+All spectators and attendees 13 years or older must be masked.
+It is recommended that at this time, school authorities limit opportunities for spectating at school performance and sporting events to reduce potential exposures to COVID-19.
+If spectating opportunities are offered, spectators at school-related indoor performance activities held at the school (e.g., Christmas/Holiday concerts, recitals, etc.) are subject to the following restrictions: Spectator attendance limits at indoor performance activities are removed except for: Facilities with capacity of 500 to 999, which will be limited to 500.
+Facilities with capacity of 1,000-plus, which will be limited to 50 per cent.
+It is recommended that spectators maintain 2 metres physical distance between households.
+Individuals who live alone may sit with their two designated close contacts.
+Physical Activity Students are permitted to participate in group physical activity as part of an education program curriculum (i.e., physical education class and sports academy classes may occur).
+Participants must continue to follow the school guidance regarding cohorting (kindergarten through grade 6), physical distancing, hand hygiene and respiratory etiquette.